 Make sure the whole team has in mind the main objectives:

 -bringing efficiencies internally

 2. Listen to the team members and understand how they are managing each step of the document collection process.

-Start with the customer facing document collection workflows and work your way up to stakeholder validation and feedback loops.
+Start with the customer facing secure portal and work your way up to stakeholder validation and feedback loops.

 Here is what you want to know : how do they manage each step of the process, how long does it take to move from one step to another, which tools do they use to complete each task, who is in charge of each step?